-On Linux/macOS you can also use
+On Linux and macOS, you can also build with

 cd samples/hello_world mkdir build && cd build # Use cmake to configure a Make-based build system: cmake -DBOARD=reel_board .. # Now run make on the generated build system: make

-The main build products are in
+Either way, the main build products will be in

 Run the Application by Flashing to a Board¶